pmem/ndctl/daxctl-reconfigure-device.md

 more /dev/daxX.Y devices, where X is the region id and Y is the device instance id.

+`-s; --size=`
+For regions that support dax device creation, change the device size in bytes.
+This option supports the suffixes "k" or "K" for KiB, "m" or "M" for MiB, "g" or "G" for GiB and "t" or "T" for TiB.

+    The size must be a multiple of the region alignment.

+    This option is mutually exclusive with -m or --mode.

+`-a; --align`
+Applications that want to establish dax memory mappings with page table entries greater than system base page size (4K on x86) need a device that is sufficiently aligned.
+This defaults to 2M.
+Note that "devdax" mode enforces all mappings to be aligned to this value, i.e. it fails unaligned mapping attempts.

+    This option is mutually exclusive with -m or --mode.

 `-m; --mode=`
 Specify the mode to which the dax device(s) should be reconfigured.